Lqpletsp/Disassembly/README.md

 set variable1,array1@0 10; |Stores 10 in variable1 and 0th index in array1|
 out variable1,array1; |output data in variable1 and whole array1|
 ```
-**NOTE:Arrays have not been implemented well, only works for set and out commands.**